 If the Paging DRX IE is included in the MULTICAST GROUP PAGING message gNB-DU shall use it according to TS 38.304 [24].

 If the UE Identity List for Paging IE is included in the MULTICAST GROUP PAGING message, the gNB-DU shall, if supported, use it according to TS 38.304 [24].
 If absent, the gNB-DU shall perform multicast group paging of the MBS session in all paging occasions within at least one default paging cycle, as specified in TS 38.304 [24].

+If the Reception in RRC Inactive State IE IE is included in the MULTICAST GROUP PAGING message, the gNB-DU shall, if supported, use it according to TS 38.331 [8].